rainestorme/rainestorme/README.md

 You should definitely read [my blog](https://rainestorme.github.io/).

-- 🔭 I'm currently working on [murkmod](https://github.com/rainestorme/murkmod)'s v118 compatibility
+- 🔭 I'm currently working on some Chromebook hardware hacking shenanigans ;)

 - 🌱 I'm ~~learning~~ reading every single file in the ChromiumOS codesearch repo